Why Bearded Villains are Our Heroes

-This group had come to Skydive Indianapolis for a fundraiser; five members were jumping to raise money for a Veterans' Memorial in Pittsboro, Indiana.
-Five thousand dollars would cover initial costs; anything extra would go towards paths, lights, benches, etc.
+This group came to Skydive Indianapolis for a fundraiser; five members were jumping to raise money for a Veterans' Memorial in Pittsboro, Indiana.
+Five thousand dollars would cover initial costs; anything extra would go towards paths, lights, benches, and so forth.

-Of course, the Bearded Villains is a brotherhood, a community, so they had a lot of support.
-Our hangar was filled with other Bearded Villians, family, friends and the Young Marines of Hendricks County, a youth organization that serves its community, helps veterans and was part of the memorial intiative, as well.
+Of course, the Bearded Villains is a brotherhood, a community, so these skydivers had a lot of support.
+Our hangar was filled with bearded supportres, family, friends and the Young Marines of Hendricks County, a youth organization that serves its community and was part of the memorial initiative, as well.

 Needless to say, the Bearded Villians exceeded their fundraising goals.
 But they achieved a lot more that day.
-They came into the drop zone as big, intimidating bearded fellows and they taught us the importance of looking past appearances to the person within, in this case, a group of gentlemen who will go that extra mile, step out of their comfort zone and make a difference.
+They came into the drop zone as big, intimidating fellows and they taught us the importance of looking past appearances to the person within, in this case, a group of gentlemen who will go that extra mile and step out of their comfort zone in order to make a difference.